-the example hereby).
-This number is different only when the examination was not entirely completed.
+The number of validated measures should be equal to the number of measures initially programmed (101 in the example hereby).
+This number is different only when the examination was not entirely completed. fixation 0/13 attention 2/14

-fixation 0/13

 The reliability of the patient's fixation is indicated by the number of fixation losses (0 in this example) relative to the number of controls (13).